nvoulgaris/blog/content/post/working-the-velocity-of-a-scrum-team.md

 # Inspect and adapt

 Let's try to go back to the basics and essence of Scrum for a bit.
 In a nutshell, every couple of weeks (in reality this number ranges between 1 and 4 weeks, but for simplicity's sake I will use 2 weeks for a sprint's length throughout this post) the scrum team gathers with the stakeholders, reviewing their latest increment, inspecting the state of the product and refining the priorities.
-After this comes the retro and after the retro, the new spring begins with a sprint planning session: the most important meeting in scrum.
+After this comes the retro and after the retro, the new sprint begins with a sprint planning session: the most important meeting in scrum.

 Now the scrum team should take into consideration the outcome of the sprint review and retrospective in order to commit to a new sprint.
 A new sprint, which should accommodate the prioritized requirements of the product, as defined by the stakeholders, whose voice in this meeting is the Product Owner.
 Let's think of this for a moment.
 How is the scrum team supposed to commit to a couple of week's worth of work without having an **estimate** on the amount of work they can deliver in this time?